shubhamugare/K-NN/knn.md

 ```

 ## Relu

+We define relu by processing every element from the input tensor and assign to the
+output tensor.
+First we initialize the output tensor, and then
+ assign to every element in the new tensor.
+We apply the `reluTensorHelper` function
+recursively until we go through all the elements.

+In short, the following code lets each element X[I]=max(Y[I],0), where
+X is the output tensor  and Y is the input tensor.
+The shape of X and Y will be the same.

 ```k
   rule <k> let X:Id = reluTensor(Y:Id) in E => defineTensor(X,Is) ~> reluTensorHelper(Y, X, Is) ~> E ... </k>
        <shape>...
 Y |-> Is ...</shape>